iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/means_testing.md

 {ref}`basic input variable <input_variables>`

-'vermögen_bedürft_hh'.
+'vermögen_bedürft_bg'.
 Despite small differences over the transfers, we decided, for now, to require only one wealth variable as input and use it for all transfers.

 ```{note}